By Rick Steves

 Are rail passes a good value for Greece?

 Since railway service is limited to a few main lines, a rail pass is not very useful in Greece.
-What's more, Greece also canceled most of its international train service a few years ago.
 Generally speaking, passes are only useful for those looking to reach Greece by ferry — though the availability of cheap flights usually makes flying a better option.
 For tips on getting around Greece despite its dismal train service, see below.

 How do I see whether a rail pass makes sense for my trip in particular?

-Flying is the best way to get there, especially since Greece stopped all international rail services several years ago (including those between Thessaloniki and Sofia, Belgrade, Bucharest, and Istanbul), and because driving there is difficult (not just because of the long distances, but because border towns don't tend to have have car-rental agencies, and the major agencies in larger cities won't allow their cars to cross the Greek border for any reasonable price).
-While you can, theoretically, connect Athens to Sofia via the Athens–Thessaloniki train and a Thessaloniki–Sofia bus, train service out of Sofia can be sparse (particularly to Turkey; on the upside, a rail pass should grant you a discount on any Thessaloniki–Sofia bus run by OSE Greek Railways).
+Flying is the best way to get there, especially since international trains only connect Thessaloniki (and Athens) via Macedonia or Bulgaria (not Turkey or Albania).
+Moreover, driving to or from Greece is difficult — not just because of the long distances, but because border towns don't tend to have car-rental agencies, and the major agencies in larger cities won't allow their cars to cross the Greek border for any reasonable price.

 Ferries still connect Greece to Italy and Turkey.
-Eurail passes cover overnight ferries operated by SuperFast and Minoan Lines between Venice, Ancona, or Bari (Italy) and Patras, Corfu, or Igoumenitsa (Greece).
-Ferries to Turkey leave from Greek islands close to Turkey and are not covered by rail passes.
+The Eurail Global Pass covers overnight ferries operated by Superfast Ferries/ANEK Lines between Italy (Venice, Ancona, or Bari) and Greece (Patra, Corfu, or Igoumenitsa).
+Ferries to Turkey leave from Greek islands closest to Turkey; none are covered by rail passes.
 There are no ferries between Greece and Croatia (except via Italy).

 - Renting a car is the easiest way to get around the mainland, and is relatively affordable as well.
 Pick up your car after leaving Athens (or drop it off as you arrive), as it'll just be a hassle within this bustling, walkable city (same goes for Thessaloniki).
 If you're heading out to the islands, you're likely better off turning in your car before you leave the mainland — not all Greek ferries allow cars, and you may not want or need a car on some islands.

-- Buses are a reasonable option in summer, but can be greatly reduced off-season.
+- Buses are a reasonable option in summer, but their frequency can be greatly reduced off-season.
 Be sure to confirm — and re-confirm — schedules as you travel.

-- Flying to the Greek islands on Olympic Air or Aegean Airlines can save time over long ferry rides.
+- Flying to the Greek islands on Aegean Airlines can save time over long ferry rides.

 - You can book ferry tickets online from home a few weeks ahead, or in person at one of Greece's nearly ubiquitous travel agencies.